karlnippoldt/karlnippoldt/_projects/realestate.md

     - Information Architecture
     - Branding
 description: I created a significantly more usable design for a real estate market analysis product, both improving interfaces for existing features and adding useful new ones.
+resume_description:
-resume_description: Created a significantly more usable design for real estate market analysis software, improving interfaces for existing features and adding useful new ones
+    - Created a modern, usable design for real estate market analysis software using Figma
+    - Conducted user research, including surveys, as part of a user-centered design process
 thumbnail: /assets/projects/realestate/thumbnail.png
 thumbnail_alt: Laptop with real estate market analysis software on screen
 ---